ATI_RN Pediatric Nursing 2023 at at Baton Rouge Community College

 Why the other options are incorrect:

-A nurse is performing a dressing change for a child and notices that the gauze dressing is adhering to the wound bed.
+A nurse is caring for a preschooler who has a gastrostomy tube.
 Which of the following actions should the nurse take?

 Explanation